Carers Matter Norfolk and Young Carers Matter are still operating and accepting new referrals via the Advice Line which is operating normal hours.

 Carers Matter Advice Line

-We provide free, independent and confidential information, advice and guidance on a range of issues, our advisors can also provide listening and emotional support to carers.
+We provide free, independent and confidential information, advice and guidance on a range of issues, our advisors can also provide listening and emotional support to carers of all ages.

 Online Carers Community – message boards, groups, forums.